LaunchCodeEducation/intro-to-professional-web-dev/src/appendices/feedback.rst

 that evolve over time.
 Basically, software versions are tracked using three tiers of updates - major, minor, and patch.
 Patch updates happen more frequently than updates to this book.
-For the most part, your learning will not be affected by these kinds of changes but its wise to make note of this for yourself and your classmates if you notice that a solution we provide doesn't match your own in the presence of a patch update.
+For the most part, your learning will not be affected by these kinds of changes but it's wise to make a note of this for yourself and your classmates if you notice that a solution we provide doesn't match your own in the presence of a patch update.
 The same can be said of minor updates but it is slightly more likely that a minor software update can cause differences in your experience to what is described in this book.
-If that's the case, make note of it and let us know.
+If that's the case, let us know.

 Suggested Updates
 ^^^^^^^^^^^^^^^^^